This is primarily for my family. But I added some detail for context in case someone stumbles upon this post that knows me professionally.

 For a button-up shirt or jacket, I usually only buy tailor-made button-up shirts and jackets.
 However, I can always get items fixed at the tailor.
 But if you worry about getting me something that fits and you are not good at clothes shopping, drop me a gift card at the proper cloth and I will get something exact and I can send you a picture of what you got me.
 I included a photo at the bottom of this post with my exact size for getting something sized specifically.

 If you have a choice between regular fit and slim fit in the shirt or jacket, I always think slim fits best.
 Except in pants, which I am not comfortable in slim pants.
 Only straight or relaxed pants.
 In case you really want to get me a dress jacket, sport coat, or something like that, I fit best in a 42 regular.
 It should be slim cut as well, and actually the slim versions look pretty good on me.
 Stay away from 42 long.
-If you are looking at coats, I think the equivalent to a 42 regular jacket would be x-large, but I could be wrong about that.
-While my jackets are 42 regular, my coats are typically x-large.
+If you are looking at coats, I think the equivalent to a 42 regular jacket would be large, but I could be wrong about that.
+While my jackets are 42 regular, my coats are typically large.
 But if you tell the retailer I normally fit well into a 42 regular jacket, they should be able to figure out the appropriate coat size.
+Most regular coats fit in the large size.

 For shoes, I wear a size 12 comfortably in all shoes.
 I have never had a shoe not fit me at size 12-US (46 EU).
 I love buying Oxfords from Zappos, but I really love a nice brown or black oxford with leather and a non-rubber sole.
 Don't try buying me tennis shoes as I will almost always not like them.
 I even like casual oxfords though and I wear casual oxfords with different outfits.
 I also wear derby style shoes and other dress casual shoes.
 Currently, I am on the hunt for a very nice formal shoe in black that is very nice and suitable for a black-tie event.
 I change my shoes like I change my clothes, so I have quite a few shoes.